If you have a pet turtle that should be in the water but instead stays out of it, something is wrong. Here’s how to fix the problem.

 Why Is My Turtle Staying Out Of The Water?

-The two most common reasons an aquatic turtle species such as a red-eared slider or painted turtle doesn’t actually go into the water is because the water temperature is too low, or it is sick.
-Other possible culprits are tank water that is somehow irritating it, being bullied by other turtles and tank water that is too warm instead of too cold.
+The two most common reasons an aquatic turtle such as a red-eared slider won’t go into the water is because either the water temperature is too low, or it is sick.

 Mind you, I am totally basing this off my own experience.
-But, I am constantly checking up on my slider and painted turtle multiple times per day, and most of the time, one of them is in the water.
+But, I am constantly checking up on my slider and painted turtle multiple times per day.
+Most of the time, one of them is in the water.

 Take a day and do just that.
 Check up on your turtle every 2 hours.
 Where is it?
 Is it in the water, or is it basking or outside of the water?